Giddy-Up224/CYD-JK-BMS-Display-BLE/README.md

 - Fix `copy_configs.py` not running at build time It was working previously with:
 *   **Commit message:** `Made config files dynamic`
 *   **Commit ID:** `b0939e873625c80cb4075dd42cbb5476437747df`
+*   **Use Build Flags** instead of the `coppy_configs.py` as [sivar explained on the forum](https://community.platformio.org/t/compiles-ok-on-linux-and-works-compiles-ok-on-windows-but-does-not-work/52634/6?u=guidable8662)

 Future Features:
 - List and select available devices